johnnyshankman/arkb/README.md

 - No file size limit.
 - No amount of files limit.
 - No fees
-- Doesn't deploy files that you have previously deployed to Arweave
+- Doesn't charge you or redeploy files that you have previously deployed to Arweave
-  - Note: I believe you're still charged the same amount, it just optimizes reuploading redundant storage on the network itself to save time during deploys.
+  - Note: Simply creates a new alias to that same file for you.

 ## How to use
 arkb runs using NodeJS and NPM.
 You must have both installed on your machine for it to work.